Skip to content

 Start here for detailed protocol reporting and quality-control evidence.
 Signals: human evaluation + rubric ratings.
 Abstract: The system integrates two families of evaluation signals: (i) 12 model-based metrics.

 High citation traction makes this a strong baseline for protocol comparison.
-Signals: automatic metrics.
-Focus: accuracy.
-Abstract: Modern reasoning models continue generating long after the answer is already.
+Signals: pairwise preferences.
+Abstract: A crucial step in the KGW method is random vocabulary partitioning, which enables.

 High citation traction makes this a strong baseline for protocol comparison.
-Signals: automatic metrics.
-Focus: recall.
-Abstract: The rapid growth of scientific literature has made it increasingly difficult.
+Signals: automatic metrics + expert verification.
+Focus: f1.
+Abstract: Existing Natural Language Processing (NLP) resources often lack.

 Adds automatic metrics with rubric ratings for broader protocol coverage within this hub.
 Signals: automatic metrics + rubric ratings.
 Focus: accuracy.
 Abstract: All tasks are contributed by domain.